plokhotnyuk/jsoniter-scala/README.md

 - do validation of UTF-8 encoding, JSON format & mapped values efficiently with clear reporting, do not replace illegally encoded characters of string values by placeholder characters

-It targets JDK 8 and above w/o any platform restrictions, but may works good enough on JDK 7 with Scala 2.11.
+It targets JDK 8+ w/o any platform restrictions.

 Support of Scala.js & Scala Native is not a goal for the moment.